 finger jointing process

 After completing your finger joint, the next action is to assemble the joints.
-However, it is essential to cut a tad bit higher than your board depth to ease the cutting process and cater to parallax error.
+However, cutting a bit higher than your board depth is essential to ease the cutting process and cater to parallax errors.

 2.7 The Finger Joint Woodwork– Clamping.

-For clamping box joints, counterbalancing the clamps just to within the fingers guarantees you will have the option to pull the corners tight.
+Counterbalancing the clamps within the fingers guarantees you will call the corners tight for clamping box joints.

-Click for a video with up-to-date information on what finger joints are as well as how to make a perfected fitted finger joint.
+Click for a video with up-to-date information on finger joints and how to make a perfect fitted finger joint.

-Section 3: Is The Finger Joint Woodwork same as the box joint?
+Section 3: Is The Finger Joint Woodwork the same as the box joint?

 Most people regard the box joint and finger joint as the same.
-However, for specialists in woodworking, they believe there are intricate characteristics that make them different.
+However, woodworking specialists believe there are intricate characteristics that make them different.
 Let’s take a look at how these joints differ.